 On April 9, 2025, the Company announced that it had closed a non-brokered private placement (the "Offering") of 2,000 debenture units (the "Debenture Units") through the issuance of 2,000 Debenture Units for gross proceeds of \$2,000,000.
 Each Debenture Unit consists of (i) \$1,000 principal amount of 5% secured convertible debentures of the Company (each a "Convertible Debenture"); and (ii) 454 warrants (the "Warrants") to purchase common shares in the capital of the Company (the "Common Shares").
 Each Convertible Debenture will mature on April 9, 2028, (the "Maturity Date") and bears interest at a rate of 5% per annum payable as a balloon payment on the Maturity Date.
-Each Convertible Debenture is convertible at the option of the holder, in whole or in part, into Common Shares, at any time prior to the Maturity Date at a conversion of the Convertible Debentures into Common Shares at the volume weighted average trading price of the Common Shares on the TSX Venture Exchange (the "TSXV") for the preceding 30 business days exceeds \$4.40.
+Each Convertible Debenture is convertible at the option of the holder, in whole or in part, into Common Shares, at any time prior to the Maturity Date at a conversion of the Convertible Debentures into Common Shares at the Conversion Price at any time after the second anniversary of closing and prior to the Maturity Date in the event that the volume weighted average trading price of the Common Shares on the TSX Venture Exchange (the "TSXV") for the preceding 30 business days exceeds \$4.40.